• Skip to primary navigation

 • Make this chicken broth low sodium by reducing the added salt to the recipe.

 • Use a whole duck instead of a whole chicken.
-Duck is fattier, so the broth is richer.
-Duck broth is excellent for an Egyptian recipe known as mahshi crumb.
+Duck is fattier, so duck broth is richer.

 whole chicken chicken broth.